 To use the export function, please go to the Dashlane application, and click on the menu File > Export.

-Please keep in mind that if your account is associated to a Dashlane Business account with Smart Space Management enabled, then all your passwords that are enforced under the company Space will not be exported.
-Know more about Smart Space Management if you want to know more about that feature.
+Also, please keep in mind that if your account is associated to a Dashlane Business account with Smart Space Management enabled, then all your passwords that are enforced under the company Space will not be exported.
+Do not hesitate to check our page Smart Space Management if you want to know more about that feature.

 Known issue on Excel for Windows